spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ### Custom Code

-This will set the busy indicator and create the component if it is not already created.
-Then the Dialog will be opened.
-The attribute `context` is mandatory and must be set so the component can access the context of the app, including binding paths and the model.
-You can also pass the options (like `context`) to the method `openSpreadsheetUploadDialog` if you would like to pass the options at runtime.
-A use case would be if you have multiple tables on the object page and you would like to open the dialog for a specific table (see [TableSelector](TableSelector.md)).
+The following code sets the busy indicator, creates the component if not already created, and opens the dialog.
+The `context` attribute is mandatory to allow the component to access the app's context, including binding paths and the model.
+You can pass options like `context` at runtime using the `openSpreadsheetUploadDialog` method.
+This is useful when opening the dialog for specific tables (see [TableSelector](TableSelector.md)).

 ```javascript
 openSpreadsheetUploadDialog: async function (event) {